Alice0Rose/RoseUtilitiesASE/README.md

 - PlatformProtectorAllowPVPDamage: Should the Platform Protector allow PvP damage against protected dinos (True or False)
 - HoneyBarrelAutoCollectStructureWhitelist: Comma separated list of structures Honey Barrel can pull honey from
 - PackagerAutoCollectStructureWhitelist: Comma separated list of structures Packager can pull resources from
+- PackagerDistributeStructureWhitelist: Comma separated list of structures Packager can distribute metal and wood to
+- PackagerDistributeDinoWhitelist: Comma separated list of dinos Packager can distribute metal and wood to
 - CommunalNestIncubationRate: Rate at which the Communal Nest incubates fertilized eggs in its inventory (0 or higher)
 - CommunalNestDisableMatingWhenFull: Should the Communal Nest disable mating for all dinos in range when full (True or False)
 - SnailSanctuaryProductionPerMinute: How many Achatina Paste the Snail Sanctuary creates per minute (0 - 1000)